 All students who will be joining us in September will make a number of visits during June and July of Year 6.
 The purpose of this is twofold.
 Firstly, it gives students the opportunity to further familiarise themselves with the site and with the staff who will be working closely with them.
 This is done through students participating in fun related activities with members of teaching staff.
 Secondly it enables key staff at De Lacy to introduce themselves to the students and answer any questions they may have.

 Every year we develop and improve upon our transition process, based on feedback from students and parents so that we can continue to be confident that students receive the best experience when moving to secondary education.
 For further information on areas such as uniform, timings of the school day etc, please see the Parent Handbook, or other related pages on this website.
-If you require any additional information please do not hesitate to contact the academy and ask to speak to the Year 7 Student Support Office, Mrs S Pickin, or the Assistant Principal for Inclusion, Miss E Twort.
+If you require any additional information please do not hesitate to contact the academy and ask to speak to the Year 7 Student Support Officer, Mrs S Pickin, or Mrs Watts Transition Co-ordinator.

 We want all new students and parents coming to De Lacy Academy to feel excited and comfortable when they arrive here.
 This page will be updated with photographs, videos, tips and advice to help you through the journey.
 Our aim is to ensure that every student entering our academy in year 7 is confident, happy and excited for this new phase in their life.